-The provision of hospitality is limited to refreshments/subsistence (meals and drinks), accommodation, genuine registration fees and the payment of reasonable travel costs which a company may provide to sponsor a delegate to attend a meeting.
+provision hospitality limited refreshments/subsistence (meals and drinks), accommodation, genuine registration fees and the payment of reasonable travel costs which a company may provide to sponsor a delegate to attend a meeting.
 The payment of travel expenses and the like for persons accompanying the delegate is not permitted.
 Funding must not be offered or provided to compensate merely for the time spent by health professionals in attending meetings.
 The payment of reasonable honoraria and reimbursement of out of pocket expenses, including travel, for speakers, advisory board members and the providers of other professional services, is permissible.
 The arrangements for meetings must comply with Clause 19.1 with regard to hospitality and venues.